 Mammuthus exilis experienced dwafism on the Channel Islands off the coast of California.
 They stood about 5.6 feet tall and likely weighed between 1000-2000 pounds.
 Image by Franko Fonseca from Wikimedia Commons.

-We also invite you to follow us on Twitter or Facebook, buy merch at our Zazzle store, or consider supporting us on Patreon to get bonus recordings and other goodies!
+We also invite you to follow us on Twitter, Facebook, or Instagram, buy merch at our Zazzle store, join our Discord server, or consider supporting us with a one-time PayPal donation or on Patreon to get bonus recordings and other goodies!

 Please feel free to contact us with comments, questions, or topic suggestions, and to rate and review us on iTunes!